rocmarchive/hcBLAS/README.md

 * **AMD APP SDK** : Ver 2.9.1 launched on 18/8/2014 from [here](http://developer.amd.com/tools-and-sdks/opencl-zone/amd-accelerated-parallel-processing-app-sdk/)
 * **AMD Driver installer**: amd-driver-installer-14.301.1001-x86.x86_64

 ## Installation Steps:

 ### A. C++ AMP Compiler Installation:

-### (1) Array-View Version: --- Branch: Development
+** Build from source **

+  To build the compiler from source follow the steps given below,

   Make sure the parent directory chosen is say ~/ or any other folder of your choice.
 Lets take ~/ as an example

   (a) Prepare a directory for work space

        * mkdir ~/mcw_cppamp
-Double Precision Copy

        * cd ~/mcw_cppamp

        * git clone https://bitbucket.org/multicoreware/cppamp-driver-ng.git src